Exploring Chinamans Beach in Mosman: Swimming and Picnics

 About Chinamans Beach

-While Balmoral Beach attracts thousands of visitors each day in summer, next-door neighbour Chinamans Beach is a much quieter alternative, beautifully tucked away between the ocean and Rosherville Reserve.
+While Balmoral Beach attracts thousands of visitors each day in summer, its neighbour Chinamans Beach is a much quieter alternative, tucked away between the water and Rosherville Reserve.

-Chinamans Beach was named after the Chinese residents who organised market gardens in the park back in the day.
+Chinamans Beach was named after the Chinese residents who once ran market gardens in the area.

 North end of Chinamans Beach